 Wonder at the miracle of the natural world underlies our facilities for science.
 We are as enthusiastic about making buildings that help middle schoolers understand photosynthesis as we are about building laboratories that help researchers solve the mystery of cancer.
 At every level of science, our mantra is interdisciplinary cross-pollination and innovation.
+Nowhere is this more evident than at Cold Spring Harbor Laboratory, where we’ve spent four decades creating a village for science.

 The Edge Effect